“Your mind is your best friend, but it is also your worst enemy. And Positive Intelligence is the relative strength of these two modes of your mind.”

 And according to Shirzad Chamine, a professor at Stanford and the New York Times Bestselling author of Positive Intelligence, mental fitness is a measure of the strength of your positive mental muscles (Sage) versus the negative (Saboteur).

 Positive Intelligence or the Positive Intelligence Quotient (PQ) is a measure of how mentally fit you are.

-Backed up by research done with over 500,000 participants of various age and background, it has been found to be the best predictor of how happy you are and how well you perform relative to your potential.
+Backed up by research done with over 500,000 participants of various ages and backgrounds, it has been found to be the best predictor of how happy you are and how well you perform relative to your potential.

 In his book, Shirzad wrote “Your potential is determined by many factors, including your cognitive intelligence (IQ), your emotional intelligence (EQ), and your skills, knowledge, experience, and social network.